 Boren Fellowships are made for a minimum of 12 weeks overseas and a maximum of one year overseas.
-Boren-funded programs can begin no earlier than June 1, 2018 and no later than March 1, 2019.
+Boren-funded programs can begin no earlier than June 1 of the application year.

 Boren Fellowships promote long term linguistic and cultural immersion.
 Therefore, preference will be given to applicants proposing overseas programs of 6 months or longer.
 However, applicants proposing overseas programs of 3-6 months, especially those in the STEM (science, technology, engineering, and mathematics) fields are encouraged to apply.

 The program focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.